-Pre-planned Leave for Educational Purpose is intended to be used for educational trips and unique learning opportunities.
+Pre-planned Leave for Educational Purpose is intended to be used for unique learning opportunities that can only occur at a scheduled time (during the school year).
+Examples include participation in a competition or a selective learning experience.
 It cannot be used to excuse a child for a family vacation, reunion or recreational trip.